kyletimmermans/wicked/README.md

 1. Prerequisites: Must have Python3 and Google Chrome on your system
 2. Run: **pip3 install -r requirements.txt**
 3. Run: **python3 Wicked.py**
 4. Input your username/email/phone # and password for Instagram (MFA code too, if enabled), and wait a few minutes for it to return the results.
-Run time is dependant on how many people you follow / follow you
+Run time is dependent on how many people you follow / follow you

 _Note:_